 5. First Focus the Clean Up On Getting Rid of As Much Water As Possible

 Get a mop and bucket, or even a cloth and blow, and just start getting it away from the unit and floor.
 Move furniture out of the way, check behind cabinets, as water has a habit of getting everywhere, and if it lingers it can rot and smell awful afterwards.

 6. Finish the Clean-Up With a Thorough Wash of Everything

-So do a final mop with cleaning substance, wipe down all affected surfaces, and properly wash any pots and items that have had water near them.
+So do a final mop with cleaning substance, wipe down all affected surfaces in the laundry room or kitchen area, and properly wash any pots and items that have had water near them.
 The problem is that it’s dirty water that has come from the washing machine, and this is the time to get everything ship-shape following the aftermath of the episode.